jcassady/groq-qa-generator/README.md

 ## 🧠 Technical Overview
 1. 🔑 **API Interaction**:
-    - **API Key Management**: The API key is securely retrieved from environment variables to ensure safe access to the Groq API.
+    - **API Keys**: API keys and security tokens are securely retrieved from environment variables to ensure safe access to the Groq and Hugging Face API.
-    - **Client Initialization**: A Groq API client is initialized to enable communication with the service, providing access to powerful models like **LLaMA 70B**.
+      - **Groq API**: A Groq client is initialized to enable communication, providing access to powerful models like **LLaMA 70B**.
+      - **Hugging Face API**: Hugging Face Hub is used for uploading the generated QA datasets directly to a repository.
+This allows for easy integration of datasets into the Hugging Face ecosystem, facilitating model fine-tuning and further dataset management.

 2. 📄 **Text Processing**:
     - **Loading Prompts and Questions**: The library includes methods to load sample questions and system prompts from specified file paths.
 These prompts are essential for guiding **LLaMA 70B**'s response.
     - **Generating Full Prompts**: The system prompt and sample question are combined into a complete prompt for the Groq API.

 3. 🤖 **QA Pair Generation**:
-    - The core process involves taking a list of text chunks and generating question-answer pairs using the Groq API to prompt **LLaMA 70B** `Groq-qa-generator`:
+    - The core process involves taking a list of text chunks and generating question-answer pairs using the **Groq** API to prompt **LLaMA 70B**.
         - Loads the system prompt and sample question.
         - Iterates through each text chunk, creating a full prompt for **LLaMA 70B**.
-        - Retrieves the completion from the Groq API, and in turn the model.
+        - Retrieves the completion from the **Groq** API, and in turn the model.
         - Streams the completion response and converts it into question-answer pairs.
+        - Splits the QA pairs into separate train and test files based on the split ratio (default is 80% train, 20% test).
-        - Writes the generated QA pairs to the output file.
+        - Converts the generated QA pairs into a **Hugging Face** dataset and optionally uploads to a repository.

+## 🧪 Testing Overview

+**groq-qa-generator** includes comprehensive tests that ensure its core functionalities are reliable and efficient:

+- **API Interactions**: Tests like `test_groq_api.py` mock API calls (e.g., `get_groq_client()`) to verify that external APIs such as **Groq** and **Hugging Face** function correctly.
+This ensures robust behavior even in different environments.

+- **Configuration Handling**: Tests in `test_config.py` check proper loading of user-defined and default settings, ensuring flexibility and consistency across deployments.

+- **Tokenization & Data Processing**: `test_tokenizer.py` and `test_dataset_processor.py` verify accurate text tokenization and the conversion of QA pairs into usable datasets.
+This is crucial for generating high-quality outputs.

+- **QA Generation**: Core tests in `test_qa_generation.py` ensure reliable generation of question-answer pairs, which is the main functionality of the library.

+- **Logging**: `test_logging_setup.py` ensures proper logging configuration, aiding in debugging and performance tracking.

-## 🧪 Running Tests
+### 🥼 Running Tests

-To run the project's tests, you can use Poetry and pytest.
+To run the project's tests, you can use [Poetry](https://python-poetry.org/) and `pytest`.
 Follow these steps:

 1. 📦 **Install Poetry**: If you haven't already, install Poetry using pip.
    ```bash